 At the law firm of William Falik, P.A., we represent clients in establishing, modifying and enforcing child support.
 If you need a lawyer with extensive knowledge of child support, we can help you:

-- Obtain the child support that you are entitled to
+- Obtain the child support to which you are entitled

 - Adjust the child support you pay if your income changes